 The Council and Police have continued to receive a high volume of complaints in these areas and have met several times to consider all available interventions to combat these problems.

 A number of tactics have already been utilised in these areas in a bid to combat the Anti-Social Behaviour, which equates to over 150 separate enforcement actions.
 This has included; a large number of Police dispersals, the application for 3 Civil injunctions, 2 Criminal Behaviour Orders, 36 Community Protection Warnings and 8 Community Protection Notices as well as the deployment of mobile outreach and diversionary tactics to these locations.
 Whilst these tactics have had some impact, the two areas continue to experience significantly higher volumes of ASB than other wards.

 In addition to Police reports, in the last 12 months, Thanet District Councils Community Safety Team have dealt with 239 complaints of ASB within the designated areas.
 In addition to this, the Council have had cause to formally take enforcement action for the misuse of public space on 23 occasions.
 The misuse of public space has included cycling on pavements and in pedestrianised areas when asked not to do so, spitting, urinating and defecating in public areas, jumping between buildings putting people at risk of harm, causing damage and deliberate misuse.Permalink

-The order, if agreed, will apply to anyone within the designated area who is continues to cause Anti-Social Behaviour .
-It will not affect the majority of law abiding citizens.
+The order will apply to anyone within the designated area who continues to cause Anti-Social Behaviour.
+It will not affect the majority of law-abiding citizens.

-This order is being considered to provide officers with additional enforcement capability.
-It does not replace existing powers and any enforcement of this order will take an incremental approach, be proportionate and only be considered when advice and warnings have not been adhered to.
+This order provides officers with additional enforcement capability.
+It does not replace existing powers and any enforcement of this order will take an incremental approach, be proportionate, and only be considered when advice and warnings have not been adhered to.

 Where there is an underlying reason contributing towards the Anti-Social Behaviour, wherever appropriate support and advice will be given in the first instance.